Mining accident: China

 The New York Times reported that China's lack of a free press, independent trade unions, citizen watchdog groups and other checks of official power has made cover-ups of mining accidents more possible, even in the Internet age.
-As a result, Chinese bureaucrats habitually hide scandals (such as mine disasters, chemical spills, the 2003 SARS epidemic, and tainted milk powder) for fear of being held accountable by the ruling Communist Party or exposing their own illicit deals with companies involved.
+As a result, Chinese bureaucrats habitually hide scandals (such as mine disasters, chemical spills, the 2003 SARS epidemic, and tainted milk powder) for fear of being held accountable by the ruling Chinese Communist Party or exposing their own illicit deals with companies involved.
 Under China's authoritarian system, superiors reward subordinates for strict compliance with goals established by authorities, like reducing mine disasters.
 Indeed, should a mining accident occur, the incentive to hide it is often stronger than the reward for managing it well, as any disaster is almost surely considered a liability.

 In November 2009, a mining accident in Heilongjiang killed at least 104 people.
 It is thought to have been caused by a methane explosion followed by a coal dust explosion.
 Three top officials involved with the mining company were promptly dismissed.

 On August 30, 2012, an explosion killed 45 people at the Xiaojiawan coal mine in Sichuan province.
 A few days later on September 3, 2012, 14 miners were killed at Gaokeng Coal Mine in Jiangxi province.

 On March 29, 2013, a landslide trapped 83 people in the Gyama Mine in Tibet.

 On 4 January 2014 The Chinese Government stated that 1,049 people died in the year 2013, down 24 percent from 2012.

-On 22 February 2023, China recorded four deaths and 49 missing cases due to collapse of a pit coal mine in vast Inner Mongolia region’s Alxa League.
+On 22 February 2023, China recorded four deaths and 49 missing cases due to collapse of a pit coal mine in vast Inner Mongolia region's Alxa League.
 Nearly 900 rescuers, including a team from Ministry of Emergency Management, were sent to search for people.
-President Xi Jinping ordered “all-out efforts in search and rescue” of all people.
+General Secretary of the Chinese Communist Party Xi Jinping ordered “all-out efforts in search and rescue” of all people.